SuzetteSon/FSND-capstone/starter/backend/README.md

 Capstone is the final project for the Udacity FullStack Nanodegree.
 This project consists of a database, API, Authorisation using Auth0 and deployed to Heroku

-The Casting Agency models a company that is responsible for creating movies and managing and assigning actors to those movies.
+The Casting Agency models a company that is responsible for creating, updating, removing and viewing movies and actors.
 I was assigned Executive Producer within the company and are creating a system to simplify and streamline the process.

 ## Getting Started